 However, you should thoroughly research your chosen Chinese influencer before you approach them.
 Do not just look at the number of followers they have.
 Account followers are often artificially built up with bots.
 Instead, check for the engagement value in their posts.
 A small active fan base is better than a larger inactive one.

 How to Find Influencers

-To find influencers, take a look, the Alibaba-backed e commerce platform for influencers, Ruhnn Holding, for example. is agency is also listed on the Nasdaq since April 2019.
+To find influencers, take a look at the Alibaba-backed e commerce platform for influencers Ruhnn Holding, for example.
+An agency also listed on the Nasdaq since April 2019.
 It is the largest KOL facilitator in China with over 100 KOLs and has around 150 million fans throughout their social media platforms.

 Biggest Trends in China Influencer Marketing

-The times of a global Coronavirus pandemic together with the social media revolution of the last years have ushered a new era.
-It’s time to reveal the 4 hottest trends in influencer marketing in China in 2020:
+The times of a global Coronavirus pandemic together with the social media revolution of the last years have ushered in a new era.
+It’s time to reveal the 4 hottest trends in influencer marketing in China:

 As the worldwide economy is shaken by the Coronavirus pandemic, sales are plummeting across industries and nations.

 This means that whatever product or service you are selling, you need to have a real benefit and use for consumers.
 Only then, influencers can genuinely transport this message.
 In the face of this current economic crisis, many traditional influencers have lost their cooperation contracts.
 Only serious influencers with real products and added value can remain on the market.